-Todd William Bradshaw, Ing.
-Eva Petrýdesová, FCCA, SKAU licence No. 934, Mgr.
-Juraj Tučný, FCCA, UDVA licence No.1059.
+Ing.
+Peter Mrnka, FCCA, UDVA licence No. 975, from 1 January 2015,

+Mgr.
+Juraj Tučný, FCCA, UDVA licence No. 1059.

-PwC Slovakia is ultimately owned by the partners of PricewaterhouseCoopers in our Central and Eastern European ("CEE") firms.
-PwC Slovakia is a member of PricewaterhouseCoopers International Limited ("PwCIL", "the Firm", "PwC"), a company limited by guarantee and registered in England.
-PwCIL provides an international network structure for PwC member firms.
-PwCIL does not provide services to clients.
-PwCIL's primary activities are to: identify broad market opportunities and develop associated strategies; strengthen PwC's internal product, skill and knowledge networks; promote the PwC brand; and develop and work for the consistent application of common risk and quality standards by PwC member firms, including compliance with independence standards.
+PwC Slovakia is ultimately owned by the Partners of PricewaterhouseCoopers in our Central and Eastern European ("CEE") firms.
+PwC Slovakia is a member of PricewaterhouseCoopers International Limited ("PwC International", "the Firm", "PwC"), a company limited by guarantee and registered in England.
+PwC International provides an international network structure for PwC member firms.
+PwC International does not provide services to clients.
+PwC International's primary activities are to: identify broad market opportunities and develop associated strategies; strengthen PwC's internal product, skill and knowledge networks; promote the PwC brand; and develop and work for the consistent application of common risk and quality standards by PwC member firms, including compliance with independence standards.

-Member firms of PwCIL do not act as agents of PwCIL in providing services to clients or otherwise, and PwCIL does not act as the agent of its member firms.
-PwCIL has no right or ability to control any member firm's exercise of professional judgment.
-PwCIL does not have any liability for the acts or omissions of any member firm.
+Member firms of PwC International do not act as agents of PwC International in providing services to clients or otherwise, and PwC International does not act as the agent of its member firms.
+PwC International has no right or ability to control any member firm's exercise of professional judgment.
+PwC International does not have any liability for the acts or omissions of any member firm.
 Each member firm is a separate legal entity.

-PwC Slovakia cooperates with other Central and Eastern European member firms to provide services to local and mutual international clients operating in our region.
-This cooperation is organised through a regional management team which, in addition to ensuring the adherence of these regional firms to the policies and procedures of PwCIL, enables resource sharing and the enforcement of risk management policies and quality standards.
+PwC Slovakia cooperates with other CEE member firms to provide services to local and mutual international clients operating in our region.
+This cooperation is organised through a regional management team which, in addition to ensuring the adherence of these regional firms to the policies and procedures of PwC International, enables resource sharing and the enforcement of risk management policies and quality standards.